Pattern playback

 To create sound, the pattern playback machine uses an arc light source which is directed against a rotating disk with 50 concentric tracks whose transparencies vary systematically in order to produce 50 harmonics of a fundamental frequency.
 The light is further projected against a spectrogram, whose reflectance corresponds to the sound pressure level of the partial of the signal, and is then directed towards a photovoltaic cell by which the light variation is converted into sound pressure variations.

 The pattern playback was last used in an experimental study by Robert Remez in 1976.
 The pattern playback now resides in the Museum at Haskins Laboratories in New Haven, Connecticut.

 The technique of pattern playback also now refers, more generally, to algorithms or techniques for converting spectrograms, cochleagrams, and correlograms from pictures back into sounds.

-A demonstration is in T.V. show 'adventure'.
+A demonstration is in the TV show Adventure.
 Pioneering technology in psycholinguistics (CBS Television.
 1953).